Only 279 pages left on your journey to becoming a rock star!

 Simply putting your weaker “wannabe hit singles” as fillers onto your album will render your entire record irrelevant.

-Fillers don’t force you to follow any rules.
-Fillers offer FREEDOM.
 Do whatever you want.
 Use the fillers to show off what you are capable of as an artist, and prove the people who are buying your album that it’s worth every penny they spend.
 In the end people pay for art, not for crap.
-Therefore every single song should be SPECIAL.
+Therefore every single song should be special.

 That’s quite the opposite of what you’ll find on 99.9% of all amateur albums, and even most professional albums don’t offer a lot of variation.